rpgocoursera/linux-notes/english/intro-to-bash/README.md

     - `ps` lists the running processes in the current shell
     - `-e` shows all processes
     - `-f` lists in full-format listing.

-    - We can see `[bad.py](http://bad.py)` is taking up a lot of CPU time.
+    We can see `bad.py` is taking up a lot of CPU time.

 4. Let’s use the `kill` command to stop the running process.
-We have to decide which signal we are going to send to `kill` The default is `TERM`(allows the process to safely shut down)
+Let's first list the signal types.

     ```bash
+    # Display a list of signal types
     kill -l

-    # Display a list of signal types
     ```
     - If we wanted a process to restart, we would use `SIGHUP`
     - In this case we want to stop the process without restarting, so we use `SIGKILL` `9`

+5. We have to decide which signal we are going to send to `kill` The default is `TERM`(allows the process to safely shut down)
     ```bash
     kill -9 PROCESS_ID
     ```
 ## Use Bash and grep to filter CLI output

 Let’s use Linux’s universal pattern-matching program `grep` to filter Azure CLI output.